 What’s Inside A Disco Ball?

 Most disco balls don’t have anything inside them.
 Disco balls are usually designed to be hollow to reduce their weight as a ceiling ornament.
-Since the reflection of the disco ball is determined by the outer layer of the ball, the inside doesn’t matter.
+Since the reflection of the mirror ball is determined by the outer layer of the ball, the inside doesn’t matter.

 Many electronic, modern-day versions of the mirror ball may house internal electronics and shine lights out from within the ball rather than having light projected onto them.
 These devices are often called disco lights, party lights, or disco lamps.
 (Source: Music Critic)